Impulse Coaster

-An Impulse roller coaster is a form of a launched inverted roller coaster manufactured by Intamin.
-The first Impulse roller coaster appeared in Japan, and the ride type has since evolved to include four specific layouts, three of these varieties being built in the United States.
+An Impulse Coaster is a form of a launched inverted roller coaster manufactured by Intamin.
+The first Impulse Coaster appeared in Japan, and the ride type has since evolved to include four specific layouts, three of these varieties being built in the United States.
 It uses LIMs to launch a train out of the station and (in most installations) up a vertical spiral.
 The train then falls backward, is powered again through the station, and heads up a back tower.
 The train then falls forward, and continues in this fashion for a total of 2½ cycles per ride (three forward launches, two backward).
 On the final forward launch, with a slightly reduced speed, the train is sent up the front tower, and brakes then deploy on the launch track.
 The train then slows down and heads back into the station.

 The original

-The original Inverted Impulse roller coaster, Linear Gale, was built in 1998 at LaQua Amusement Park at Tokyo Dome City in Tokyo, Japan.
-Like the more modern Impulse roller coasters, it began with a LIM launch.
+The original Inverted Impulse Coaster, Linear Gale, was built in 1998 at LaQua Amusement Park at Tokyo Dome City in Tokyo, Japan.
+Like the more modern Impulse Coasters, it began with a LIM launch.
 However, instead of going through a vertical twist, it simply headed up a straight tower.
 It headed backward through the launch section and station and into another vertical tower of track, this time facing the ground.
 After a few more cycles, the train slowed and came to a stop in the station.
 It closed on October 31, 2010.